Dollar hits 2-month low before US inflation data

 Hong Kong's Hang Seng Index rose 1% whereas bluechip Chinese shares fell 0.7% as tech stocks there jolted 2.5% lower amid renewed concerns about Beijing's attitude to the sector.

-In the U.S., futures were pointing to a higher start for Wall Street later.
+In the United States, futures were pointing to a higher start for Wall Street later.
 The Q2 earnings start to roll in this week, with heavyweight banks JPMorgan, Citigroup and Wells Fargo kicking things off as usual.

 Wall Street banks overall are expected to report higher profits as rising interest payments offset a downturn in dealmaking.